KIT-IAI/pywatts-pipeline/README.md

   Furthermore, the execution of defined pipelines is independent of the execution environment.
 Consequently, for the repetition or reuse of a third-party experiment or pipeline, it should be sufficient to install pyWATTS and clone the third-party repository.
-* pyWATTS allows to define end-to-end pipelines for experiments.
+* pyWATTS allows the definition of end-to-end pipelines for experiments.
 Therefore, experiments can be easily executed that comprise the preprocessing, models and benchmark training, evaluation, and comparison of the models with the benchmark.
 * pyWATTS defines an API that forces the different methods (called modules) to have the same interface in order to make